rien333/numbersense-vae/thesis/README.md

 Nieder, Andreas.
 2016.
 "The Neuronal Code for Number." *Nature Reviews Neuroscience* 17 (6).
 Springer Nature: 366--82.
 <https://doi.org/10.1038/nrn.2016.40>.

-Pezzulo, Giovanni, and Paul Cisek.
-2016.
-"Navigating the Affordance
-Landscape: Feedback Control as a Process Model of Behavior and Cognition." *Trends in Cognitive Sciences* 20 (6).
-Elsevier: 414--24.

 Piazza, Manuela, and Véronique Izard.
 2009.
 "How Humans Count:
 Numerosity and the Parietal Cortex." *The Neuroscientist* 15 (3).
 Sage